huawei-noah/SMARTS/examples/rl/platoon/train/Readme.md

-I get that I need to choose an agent's policy and interface in an agent.py sort of file,

 Hi @atanas-kom,

 On the question of "what about training and saving the agent, do I need to register it for everything to work?"